-This video lesson is designed for 3-6-year-old children.
+This video lesson is designed for parents to help understand the emotional needs of 3-6-year-old children.
 It guides through the importance of social and emotional skills and needs for setting up a positive environment for the children.

 Maria Montessori was amazed by the attention young children paid to Grace and Courtesy lessons in her first Casa De Bambini or House of Children.
 She once said, ” The fundamental problem in education is the social one.”
 She observed that there is a gap between the social and emotional connection between children and adults.
 Therefore, there is a need to establish a positive relationship between them.